pavanbr593/AI-Agent-Challenge/README.md

 Conclusion

-Carbon AI demonstrates end-to-end AI workflow design, modular architecture, and practical automation skills.
+AI Agent demonstrates end-to-end AI workflow design, modular architecture, and practical automation skills.
 This project highlights the ability to plan, implement, and deliver real-world solutions, making it both production-ready and interviewer-friendly.

 Built with dedication by